dittowords/ditto-react/README.md

 To configure text plural forms in Ditto, please refer to: https://www.dittowords.com/docs/pluralization

-To read more about pluralization and see other examples of how it is used in i18n at large, please refer to the pluraliation page in the i18next docs: https://www.i18next.com/translation-function/plurals
+To read more about pluralization and see other examples of how it is used in i18n at large, please refer to the pluralization page in the i18next docs: https://www.i18next.com/translation-function/plurals

 ### Example